dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So what is Docker?

-Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into an image, which you can run in any host.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into a package, which you can run in any host.

 The only requirement to get your application running in 99% of the time is that you also need to have Docker installed on that host.

-Docker itself can only run on Linux.
+Because Docker relies on Linux specific features, you can only run Docker natively on Linux.

-Docker also gives you tools so you can share your image with others with ease.
+Docker also gives you tools so you can share your application with others with ease.

-That is I think the most simple explanation I could think of how to describe Docker to you.
+That is I think the most simplified explanation I could think of how to describe Docker to you.

 There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this